 In line with accounting policies, potential product warranties are recognised as warranty provisions when revenue from the sale of wind turbines and wind power plants is recognised.

-Lack of reliability in several of Vestas’ products has previously led to major warranty provisions.
-In recent years, Vestas has invested significant resources in improving the products and increasing their reliability to mitigate major warranty provisions.
+Vestas invest significant resources in improving products and increasing their reliability to mitigate major warranty provisions.
 This work comprises design, production, installation, and continuous maintenance.

-The goal of these initiatives is to reduce Vestas’ warranty costs, to secure customer returns, to increase the competitiveness of the products, and to improve customer earnings.
+The goal of these initiatives is to reduce Vestas’ warranty costs, to secure customer returns, and increase the competitiveness of the products.